OctopusDeploy/docs/src/shared-content/upgrade/upgrade-find-and-backup-master-key.md

 :::

 Alternatively, you may also use the `show-master-key` command via the `Octopus.Server.exe` command-line tool.
 [You can find more information on this here](https://octopus.com/docs/octopus-rest-api/octopus.server.exe-command-line/show-master-key).

+For Octopus Server instances hosted in Linux containers, you may use the `container exec` command [per the instructions here](https://octopus.com/docs/installation/octopus-server-linux-container#upgrading).